AlbiCarle/AlbiCarle.github.io/content/publication/2_COUNTERFACTUAL_IEEE/index.md

 publication_short: In *IEEE*

 abstract: Increasingly in recent times, the mere prediction of a machine learning algorithm is considered insufficient to gain complete control over the event being predicted.
-A machine learning algorithm should be considered reliable in the way it allows to extract more knowledge and information than just having a prediction at hand.

 # Summary.
 An optional shortened abstract.